 It is relatively easy to follow the path to the lake.
 And Blausee Lake itself can be reached in only 5 minutes from the entrance.
 However, good shoes are preferred as the road is not always paved.

-Blausee Park has a restaurant in the nature park which serves fresh fish.
+Blausee Park has a restaurant in the nature park that serves fresh fish.
 If you do not want to eat there, there are areas where you could hold a picnic or grill with firewood.

 Near the restaurant is a playground for children.
 There are also toilets near the playground.